Yuichi-dev/tools/README.md

 -d, --directory   Specify directory from which to remove duplicate images
 -h, --help        Display this help and exit
 -l, --list        Use with -d to list duplicates in the specified folder
 -s, --size        Size of the hashable image.
-Default = 8.
+Default = 8
+-r, --remove      Remove files with given extension that share name with duplicates
 </pre>